Dispensing Sample Medications: Risk Management Strategies

 If a practice lacks a formal system for managing sample medications, it might inadvertently provide medications to patients without proper instructions or labeling, or it might distribute medications to individuals without thorough medical or dental evaluation.
 Allergies and contraindications might also be overlooked.
 In an office setting, the safety checks normally performed by pharmacists are often removed from the process of dispensing.
 Inadequate policies can result in patient harm and compromised regulatory compliance, creating considerable liability for the practitioner.

-Sample Misuse Scenarios
+Sample Medication Misuse

 - A medical assistant “treated” her own uncle for a chronic cough for several months with various antibiotics from the sample medication closet.
-The uncle received no medical evaluation by the physician, and the practice physician was entirely unaware of this activity.
+The uncle received no medical evaluation by a physician, and the practice physician was entirely unaware of this activity.
 The uncle was later diagnosed with small-cell carcinoma of the lung, and the family reported the physician to the medical board for negligence and lack of supervision.

 - Failure to recognize applicable state and federal regulations governing sample medications.

 - Lack of record keeping (e.g., no logs) for medications received and dispensed.